Add Bugsnag to your Celery tasks.

 function: extra_fields

 .
-This is optional and may be a dictionary of
+This is an optional dictionary of

 extra attributes to gather from each LogRecord and insert into metadata

-to be attached to Bugsnag error reports.
+to be attached to BugSnag error reports.

 The keys in the extra_fields